TheDuckGoesQuark/SpringBackend/README.md

 Repositories provide an interface into the DB, and simplify requests.
 #### responsemodels/
 Classes for mapping entities to expected response models and the reverse.
+#### security/
+Package contains custom implemenation of Spring Security interfaces, implementing a simple JWT system.
 #### services/
 Services remove business logic from controllers, and provide the actual implementation and an interface for the controllers.
-#### ClientTest/
-A basic front end client for testing the server.
 #### resources/
 Contains properties and other static files such as database connection details.
 #### test/